ahmedalfnop/inclusion/README.md

 `/build/` folder - build version, in our case - demo.

+UPDATE: `/styles/` folder in `/dev/` contain two version of framework - extend and mixin.

+- `Extend` version based on placeholders which make code more dry but if we have a lot of similar elements code will become messy.
+This version really cool for projects that have custom markup classnames with the same styles.
+- `Mixin` version based on mixins so compiled code is more pretty and readable but there are duplication of mixin content for each element.
+In result we have a bigger stylesheet.
+This version works fine for small projects.
+Must say, that stylesheet size at all isn't so critical for common project that has built with `mixin` version.

 ### HTML and CSS naming

 For this project I've used BEM naming: `.block` for independent block. `.block__element` for elements inside this block.
 And `.block_modifier` for modification of this block.